 And be the light

 We didn’t know how far the Gangrene had progressed.
 The surgeons needed to cut me open to find out and once operated upon, they found that the infection was incredibly aggressive.
-They immediately carried out a debridement operation to remove some of the dead flesh and concluded that it might be possible with two or three further debridement’s to cut out all of the infect tissue.
+They immediately carried out a debridement operation to remove some of the dead flesh and concluded that it might be possible with two or three further debridement’s to cut out all of the infected tissue.

 The tricky thing was that I would not know until the end of a weeklong process whether my life had been saved, what bits had been cut off and what parts inside would still be working.
 Even after the operations, I would need to avoid a post-op infection for many, many, weeks to come.